makrai/notes/speer17-ConceptNet5.5-aaai.md

 * 5.5: lexical and world knowledge from many different sources in many languages
 * ConceptNet represents relations between words such as:
   * A net is used for catching fish
-  * “Leaves” is a form of the word “leaf ”
+  * “Leaves” is a form of the word “leaf”
   * The word cold in English is studený in Czech
   * O alimento é usado para comer [Food is used for eating]
 * “ConceptNet Numberbatch”: a word embeddings that learns using a generalization